20-MINUTE READ · By Tina Arnoldi on February 21, 2018

 Task 13: Check the landing page experience

 Rationale: It’s okay that you are not a developer.
 This step is not technical but an important metric for overall ad performance – and only takes a minute.
-Select Landing pages on the left side of AdWords and see what the mobile experience is for the campaign.
+Select Landing pages on the left side of Google Ads and see what the mobile experience is for the campaign.
 If the mobile-friendly click rate is low, you’ll want to note that in your audit write-up.

 Task 14: Look for Google Ads rules